linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 23.06.2024 (announcement Web4)
+- 🎉 Imagine epic events and platforms built just for you!
+We're crafting new concepts to take your experiences to the next level. 🚀 What features would make your dream event?
+Share your ideas! 👇💡 #Innovation #EventTech #Linkspreed #FutureOfEvents

+### 23.06.2024 (announcement Web4)
+- 🌐 Imagine a world where Web4 is always free!
+We're crafting a special site just for you. 🌟 Dive into the future with our Always Free Tier!
+What features do YOU want to see?
+Drop your ideas below! 👇✨ #Web4 #FutureIsNow #Linkspreed

 ### 22.06.2024 (announcement Web4)
 - We're branding Web4 and just published our first blog post on Linkspreed's vision! 🚀 Dive into the future of the web with us. 🌐💡 Check it out and share your thoughts!
 How do you see Web4 evolving?
 Let’s discuss! #Web4 #Innovation #Linkspreed #FutureWeb